buildwithgrove/docs/docs/supported-methods/klaytn.md

 # Klaytn

 Klaytn is a public blockchain platform developed by Ground X, a subsidiary of the South Korean messaging giant Kakao.
-Offering a user-friendly blockchain experience, Klaytn Supported Methods allow developers to easily engage with the network, performing functions like querying account balances, executing transactions, and interacting with smart contracts.
+Offering a user-friendly blockchain experience, Klaytn supported methods allow developers to easily engage with the network, performing functions like querying account balances, executing transactions, and interacting with smart contracts.

 | Methods | Description |
 | --- | --- |